-Certain input variables are always required for the functioning of the module and cannot be set to unused.
-They appear with a dark background on the screen and are highlighted in the function description.
-Other input variables can be used optionally.
+Certain input variables are always required for the function to operate and cannot be set to "unused".
+They appear in purple in TAPPS2 and are highlighted in the description of the functions.
+Others can be optionally linked to sources.

-Example:
+Example: TAPPS 2